-The Flying Scotsman is celebrating its 100th Anniversary this year and, fresh from her mechanical overhaul, it’ll be a packed programme of events.
+The Flying Scotsman is celebrating its 100th Anniversary this year with a packed programme of events that gets changed or added to from time to time.
+See the updates on this post.

 The Railway Touring Company (RTC) are running the lion’s share of day excursions in the early part of the summer, radiating out from London’s mainline stations.
 Then, later in the summer they switch to operating from York, Leeds and the Aire Valley travelling over the famous Settle & Carlisle Railway.
 These trips offer full dining (English breakfast & 3-course dinner), OR morning & afternoon tea & refreshments OR just travel in a reserved seat.